Stormwater Utility Fee

 Apply for the Stormwater Utility Fee Credit Program

-Now through February 15th, you can apply for credit towards your 2023-2024 SWU fees!
+From December 1st through February 15th, you can apply for credit towards your 2024-2025 SWU fees!
 To learn more about the different practices that are eligible for a SWU fee credit, view the updated SWU Credit Manual.

 To apply online for credits, please follow these steps: